Mykhailo Podolyak: Political career

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine (2022–present)

+2022

-On 25 February, as the 2022 Russian invasion of Ukraine began, Podolyak and prime minister Denys Shmyhal briefed the media.
+On 25 February, as the 2022 Russian invasion of Ukraine had begun, Podolyak and prime minister Denys Shmyhal briefed the media.
 In the early days, the Russian armed forces failed to significantly advance deep into the territory of Ukraine due to Ukrainian defenses.
 On 26 February, the Office of the President of Ukraine alleged that the advance of the Russians had stopped due to “huge losses” allegedly inflicted by the Ukrainian army.

 On 28 February, the first round of Ukrainian-Russian negotiations took place on the territory of Belarus.
 Podolyak, as part of the Ukrainian delegation, participated in both this and subsequent rounds of meetings and became the main speaker of Ukraine during the negotiations.
 At the same time, according to him, the key demands, uncompromising for Ukraine, are: a ceasefire, the withdrawal of Russian troops to the positions they occupied before 24 February, and security guarantees.

 “Our position at the negotiations is quite specific — legally verified security guarantees; ceasefire; withdrawal of Russian troops.
 This is possible only with a direct dialogue between the heads of Ukraine and the Russian Federation.” — said Podolyak in an interview with PBS.
 “There are some concessions that we definitely aren’t going to make,” he said.
 “We cannot give away any territories.”

 After the discovery of Russian war crimes in Bucha in April 2022 Podolyak was worried that the occurrence would complicate ceasefire discussions with Russia.

 On 22 May 2022, after Russia captured the Azovstal steelworks and took full control of Mariupol, Podolyak ruled out ceasefire talks with Russia and would not accept any deal that ceded territories to Russia.
-Around 20,000 people were killed in Mariupol since the Russian invasion began.

 On 9 June 2022, Podolyak stated to the BBC "that between 100 and 200 Ukrainian troops are being killed on the front line every day."

 On 17 June 2022, Podolyak was interviewed by France24 in the wake of the visit of a day after the visit of the Emmanuel Macron, Olaf Scholz, Mario Draghi and Klaus Iohannis to Kyiv and Irpin.
 He stressed that Ukraine could win the war in three to six months if it were to obtain heavy weapons.

 On 9 August 2022, Podolyak told the BBC: "In short, in my opinion, it’s impossible [to return to the March 2022 Istanbul communiqué].
 The emotional background in Ukraine has changed very, very much.
 We have seen too many war crimes live.
 Ukrainian society will probably not agree because will understand that if Russia bears no responsibility for these crimes, they will continue in one form or another in the territory of Ukraine.
 Therefore, the communiqué that was proposed in Istanbul should undergo a certain upgrade."
 On the same day he said he had deduced the Putinite strategy of wartime negotiation.